-If you have a Splunk Cloud deployment, then this page isn't available.
+If you have a Splunk Cloud Platform deployment, then this page isn't available.
 Instead, you can install an on-premises deployment server to synchronize forwarder configurations so that you don't have to manage forwarders manually.

 Prerequisites for using the Forward data page

 To use the Forward Data page to configure data inputs, you must configure at least one forwarder as a deployment client.
 If you haven't configured a forwarder as a deployment client, the page notifies you that no deployment clients have been found.

 To configure a heavy forwarder as a deployment client, see Configure deployment clients in the Updating Splunk Enterprise Instances manual.